Lab values and expectations

 If the software you would like to use is not already installed on Sapelo2, consider using conda (or mamba, a faster version of conda) to install the software in a dedicated environment.

-Steps to install conda and mamba:
+Steps to install conda and mamba (run in command line):

 1. Download miniforge: wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh